devosoft/avida-ed-testing/README.rst

 **Mac**

 The installation process is essentially the same as for Windows.
 However, the process of adding something to the system path will be different -- this guide_ explains how you can do this.
-Also, it is important to make sure you are using the correct Python interpreter to run the test suite, since Macs tend to come with Python 2.7 installed.
+Also, it is important to make sure you are using the correct Python interpreter to run the test suite, since Macs tend to come with Python 2.7 preinstalled.
 Please see the section marked IMPORTANT above for more information.

 **Dealing With Multiple Python Versions**

 Windows:

+It will be quite difficult to manage two separate Python installations that are both  easy to use on Windows.
+However, if you find yourself in a situation where this is necessary, there are a few steps that you can take.
+Launching Python should be fairly easy using the Python Launcher for Windows -- simply type ``py -3`` for Python 3.6 (the version this project works with) and ``py -2`` for Python 2.7.
+To run both versions of pip at the same time, there are specifically named versions of pip called ``pip2`` and ``pip3``.
+To use them, you will need to add the folder they are stored in to your system path.
+The folders should be something like this: ``C:\\Path\to\Python36\Scripts`` and ``C:\\Path\to\Python27\Scripts``.
+Once these folders are added to your system path, you should be able to use both versions of pip without trouble.
+However, as this setup can be confusing, I would highly recommend creating a virtual environment to isolate your dependencies using either of the methods described in the installation instructions.

 Mac:

 Affix a '3' to Python-related command on the command line; for example, ``python3`` instead of ``python`` or ``pip3`` instead of ``pip``.
+This should work in most instances -- if it does not, you may need to add the some of the Python folders to your system path.

 Use